 2023 entry requirements

-4 Highers at AAAB (minimum) but typically AAAA (first sitting) including Biology and Chemistry, with one of these subjects or Maths or Physics at A, plus English at National 5 at C and Maths or Physics at B. Advanced Higher Biology and Chemistry highly recommended.
+4 Highers at AAAB (minimum) but typically AAAA (first sitting preferred) including Biology and Chemistry, with one of these subjects or Maths or Physics at A, plus English at National 5 at C and Maths or Physics at B. Advanced Higher Biology and Chemistry highly recommended.

 Widening Access entry: